Yadavshivpal/GOLRU/README.md

 # go-lru
-Problem statement: Local Cache(LRU based) Implementation using golang.
+#Local Cache(LRU based) Implementation using golang.

 About LRU:  Least Recently Used (LRU) Cache organizes items in order of use, allowing you to quickly identify which item hasn't been used for the longest amount of time.